MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md

 }
 ```

-Here it is running in landscape mode on all three platforms:
+Here it is running in landscape mode:

 [![](effects-images/jittertext-small.png "Triple screenshot of the Jitter Text page")](effects-images/jittertext-large.png#lightbox "Triple screenshot of the JitterText page")